 Professionalism rubric and timecard is 24% of your clinical grade.
-Please see the rubric on the following page.
+Please see an example of the rubric on the following page.
+(This may change before your clinical course, see your course syllabus during clinicals for current rubric).

 Course work is not complete until ALL time, work and documentation is complete and turned in.